 The duck is the fourth animal token to have been introduced to Monopoly, following the Scottish terrier and the horse with rider (both 1940s), and the cat (2013).

-The thimble was removed from Monopoly in 2017 because Hasbro held a vote on which tokens people wanted to keep and add to the game.
+There was no thimble in Monopoly between 2017 and 2022.
+The thimble was removed when Hasbro held a vote on which tokens people wanted to keep and add to the game.
 The thimble, despite being one of the original pieces, came bottom in the results.
+But, it came back in 2022 after another public vote.

 The Bottom Line